Tuesday, January 20, 2026

 Conversation vs. chit-chat

 These days everyone seems to have an opinion about a surprisingly wide range of topics.
 I suppose that some version of this has always existed.
 But a couple of years ago came the game changer.
-The advent of digital platforms elevated individual thought to surreal heights as a result of which personal ideas now reach audiences in a way that was unthinkable before the digital revolution.
+The advent of digital platforms elevated individual thought to surreal heights as a result of which personal views now reach audiences in a way that was unthinkable before the digital revolution.
 These days we all get to see, hear and read opinions on all kinds of subject matters divulged by phony polymaths.
-In English there is a word for those individuals: ultracrepidarian.
-The ironic consequence of this state of affairs is that most of those who engage in dialogue don't seem to perceive the difference between idle chatter and truly productive exchange.
+In English there is a word for those individuals: ultracrepidarianbut it's a crying shame that virtually nobody knows the term.
+The ironic consequence of this state of affairs is that most of those who engage in dialogue don't seem to perceive the difference between idle chatter and a truly productive exchange.

 Opinions

-The borders between meaningful conversation and small talk have been blurred to the point where many speakers simply can't tell them apart.
-Indeed, a large number of people who spend long hours on social media exercising their right to voice opinions are dismally ignorant of the art of conversation and, therefore, ill-equipped to even attempt a debate.
-Nevertheless, some of those individuals (usually self-styled influencers or podcasters) keep posting and tweeting in the delusional belief that their views are just as valid as those of bona fide experts.
+Indeed, the borders between meaningful conversation and small talk have been blurred to the point where many speakers simply can't tell them apart, but you don't need to be a specialist in epistemology to realize that many internet pundits that actually interview guests on their channels are dismally ignorant of the art of conversation and, therefore, ill-equipped to attempt a debate.
+Nevertheless, some of those individuals (usually self-styled influencers) keep posting, tweeting, podcasting and often talking to interesting thinkers in the delusional belief that their views are just as valid as those of bona fide experts.
 Some of them go so far as to join panel discussions and debates!

-I understand that some public speakers give off a certain aura, a charisma (that most intangible of qualities), which, in the eyes of some spectators, makes up for their lack of substance.
+I understand that some public speakers give off a certain aura, a charisma (that most intangible of qualities), which, in the eyes of unenlightened observers, can make up for their lack of substance.
 However, when it comes to serious subjects, a person's good looks, sophisticated manners, personal style and the number of followers on Instagram become utterly irrelevant.
 We need more.
 After all, an opinion is not worth much if it is not backed up by facts.

 Debates